Tuesday, May 22, 2012

 Thursday's Essay Preview

-The first paragraph of Thursday's essay, "Why I wouldn't want to live on a Caribbean island" reads as follows:
+The first paragraph of Thursday's essay, "Reflected Appraisals,'" reads as follows:

 Thursday's Essay Excerpt - from the last paragraph of the essay